konnov/protocols-made-fun/_posts/2025-03-09-random-walks.md

 {% include tip.html content="TLC also supports random simulation, but it assigns probabilities differently.
-Given a state, TLC first computes all successors of the state and then chooses one of successors uniformly at random.
+Given a state, TLC first computes all successors of the state and then chooses one of the successors uniformly at random.
 This would give us a different MDP that filters out disabled transitions.
 Both approaches have their merits and drawbacks.
 The approach of TLC requires us to enumerate successors, unless we use reservoir sampling.
 It would actually work better on